kevingstewart/f5-apm-forward-proxy-connection-based-auth/README.md

   - Modify the **DEBUG_AUTH** variable to enable/disable debug logging to /var/log/ltm
   - Modify the **FAILED_AUTH_ATTEMPTS** variable to enable and set a failed logon attempt counter
   - Modify the **FAILED_AUTH_TIMER** variable to adjust the time (in seconds) to track failed logon attempts for a connection

+### Caveats
+This iRule will generally not integrate with per-request policies.